Entry Points

 File-based entry points reduce boilerplate code and make your extension more maintainable.
 Instead of managing complex manifest configurations, you can focus on writing the actual extension code.

-) directory.
+All entry points are located in the entriesDir (default is src) directory.
 Each entry point can be a folder or a file.

 - When the entry point is a file, only files ending with

-will be discovered.
+.js|.jsx|.ts|.tsxwill be discovered.
 The build tool injects an HTML template for each entry point, if necessary, and generates the corresponding HTML file.

 src/